 A put-together house exterior can make an impression, especially on those who see it for the first time.
 From your gate and front yard to the porch, they set the entire look of your property.

-Setting the perfect ambience is key, and this is where outdoor lighting ideas come into play.
+Setting the perfect ambience is key, and this is where backyard garden lighting ideas come into play.
 A well-lit porch is a good starting point, boosting your home’s architecture after dark.

 Here’s a list of porch lighting ideas to help you get started and light things up!